TACC/demonspawn/readme.md

 ## Regression

-It is easy to run a regression on all output files of a suite.
+It is easy to run a regression on all output files of a suite by specifying the `regression` key.
+You can specify what to regress on:

     regression grep:Result

-This will grep through each result file in the suite, leaving the result in
+This will grep through each result file in the suite.
+You can also

+    regression line:last

+with possible options `first`, `last`.

+Regression results are written to a single file

     %[outputdir]/regression-%[suitename].txt